 The drunk driving consequences range from state to state but some states have harsher punishments than others to curb this behavior.
 For example, in Arizona, if your BAC is between .08 and .15 you could risk between one day to 6 months in jail along with counseling and a hefty fine around $750.
 Even with these strict laws, in 2012, Arizona ranked above the national average number of death in all age groups.

 Additionally, in many states, you could have your license suspended and be forced to use a driving interlock.
 A driving interlock is basically a device used to prohibit driving unless you breathe into an alcohol breathalyzer and pass the test.
 If there are prior DUI convictions, then the consequences can get significantly more intense.
 For instance, if you commit 3 DUIs in 7 years, it is considered an aggravated DUI and is a class 4 felony.

 How many people does drunk driving affect?

-The scary thing about drunk driving is that even if you aren’t the person drinking, you could be involved in a crash due to another driver’s inability to make proper judgements.
+The scary thing about drunk driving is that even if you aren’t the person drinking, you could be involved in a crash due to another driver’s inability to make proper judgments.
 That is why it is up to every driver to make the conscious choice to hand over their keys to a designated driver or simply call a cab to keep the roads safe.
 Operating a vehicle already takes focus and concentration when sober, so adding in alcohol with mind-altering side effects puts everybody’s life at risk.
-An average drunk driver has driven drunk 87 times before an initial arrest; this could be a contributing reason why in 2008, alcohol impaired driving accidents that ended in death composed for 32% of all vehicle fatalities in the United States.
-One in three people will be involved in an alcohol induced automobile crash in their lifetime – that is 33% of the population that will either put other’s lives in danger or be a victim of a crash due to alcohol.
+An average drunk driver has driven drunk 87 times before an initial arrest; this could be a contributing reason why in 2008, alcohol-impaired driving accidents that ended in death composed for 32% of all vehicle fatalities in the United States.
+One in three people will be involved in an alcohol-induced automobile crash in their lifetime – that is 33% of the population that will either put other’s lives in danger or be a victim of a crash due to alcohol.